-The results suggest that movements in the CDD futures markets should be watched by energy producers and policy makers alike.
+The results also suggest that movements in the CDD futures markets should be watched by energy producers and policy makers alike.
 Information contained in the futures prices can help these parties make useful decisions about energy production and distribution grid capacities, thus lowering costs associated with faulty weather forecasts and unexpectedly high electricity loads.

 The first limitation of this study relate to the lack of futures pricing data to derive forecasts for electricity consumption.
 As data was available for only the summer seasons of 2004 to 2006, there were only 15 observations for comparing predicted and actual electricity consumption.
 Having more data points will allow us to confirm the high adjusted R-squares obtained from the comparison.
 The second limitation of the study relates to the method used to estimate the expected value of the aggregate dividend.
 For simplifying measures, the yearly estimates produced by the Congressional Budget Office were used.
 This resulted in the same expected value for GDP for all months in the same year.
 One could obtain monthly estimates by constructing a time series model that forecasts GDP on a monthly basis.
 This would lead to more accurate calculations for the risk premium of each CDD futures contract.
 The third limitation of the study relates to quantities used for the variables in the model other than the current CDD index and the previous month CDD index.
 Notably, I assumed that the average electricity price and average CDD variability for the coming month would be the same as that for the current month.
 This could be corrected by incorporating forward-looking information about electricity prices and CDD variability.
-For the former, electricity futures prices could be used to represent forward-looking information about electricity prices.
-For the latter, the prices of futures contracts on the temperature spread between LGA and other weather stations in NY State could be utilized.
+In particular, futures contracts on the temperature spread between LGA and other weather stations in NY State could be used to calculate the latter.
 This would enable the model to produce an even better forecast of electricity consumption.

 Nevertheless, this study has tested the methodology first proposed by Kulkarni (2003) in using HDD futures prices to predict natural gas consumption and verified its usefulness.
-The same methodology could come in useful when investigating the informational content of other futures contract prices.
+The same methodology will come in useful when investigating the informational content of other futures contract prices.